 “The Best Ski I’ve Ever Designed” – Eric Pollard

-After years of development, Eric Pollard and LINE introduce the Magnum Opus.
+After years of development, Eric Pollard and LINE introduced the Magnum Opus.
 With the new super-light and nimble Cloud Core™ construction, you’ll find yourself floating freely through the deepest powder, not hindered by unnecessary weight found in other heavier skis of this width category.
 Paired well with the Early Rise™ and Early Taper™, the Magnum Opus design keeps effort to a minimum and enjoyment to a maximum!

 LINE introduces the Sakana

-With a swallowtail and versatile 105mm waist, LINE and Eric Pollard plant a foot at the forefront of ski development with the introduction of yet another ski that forces the industry to reimagine what exactly versatility means.
+With a swallowtail and versatile 105mm waist, LINE and Eric Pollard plant afoot at the forefront of ski development with the introduction of yet another ski that forces the industry to reimagine what exactly versatility means.
 Hardpack, pow — it doesn’t matter.
 The Sakana catapults skiing into the future with a ski that truly encourages turn variety and versatility.

 Still going strong and stoked for what’s to come, our latest product line, a roster of athletes and stable of engineers, marketers, and artists are the culmination of 24 years of success, failures, learning, and yearning to change skiing for the better.
 Thanks for being a part of the journey and if you’re still reading this hit us up on social media and tell us your story and how it fits into ours.
 After all, we’re skiers, you’re skiers and whatever BS the world hits us with we’ll always have this rad sport to fall back on.